-- Once the dough is grown, set some flour on dough board.
+- Once the dough is grown, set some flour on the dough board.
 Roll out the fluffy dough gently to a thickness of about 1" and cut out round paczki (you can use a bigger cup or glass to do it).

 - Form your cut out paczki round, but slightly flatter on top and bottom.

-- Fry them in an oil heated to 345 F for about 2/3 minutes on each side, then place on paper towels to remove the excess oil.
+- Fry them in oil heated to 345 F for about 2/3 minutes on each side, then place on paper towels to remove the excess oil.

 - Once cooled down, stuff them with a filling of your choice.
 You can sprinkle powdered sugar on top or prepare frosting with melted sugar and candied orange peels.